3 Week South Africa Itinerary (+ Map)

 They’re are several good beaches in the area including Lookout Beach, Central Beach and Robberg Beach.

-While you’re in Plett, you’ll definitely want to visit Robberg Nature Reserve, which is a haven for wildlife and hiking trails.
+While you’re in Plett, you’ll definitely want to visit Robberg Nature Reserve, which is known for its amazing wildlife and hiking trails.

 Plus, you could go sea kayaking and canyoning in Plettenberg Bay, too.